How do I become a puppy raiser?

 What equipment or supplies does Service Dogs of Virginia provide?

-- ID microchips, heartworm screening, heartworm preventative, hip evaluations, and eye exams at no cost to foster homes
+- ID microchips, heartworm screening, heartworm preventative, flea and tick preventative, hip evaluations, and eye exams at no cost to foster homes

 What does the foster home provide?

 - A fenced yard or commitment to leash walking on a regular basis

 - Dog toys and treats